Hashan-Samarakkody/FOODIES/README.md

 - [Credits](#credits)

 ## Introduction
-RecipeBook is designed to help users create, manage, and share their favorite recipes in an intuitive interface.
+FOODIES is designed to help users create, manage, and share their favorite recipes in an intuitive interface.
 With multimedia integration and social features, users can easily enhance their cooking journey by connecting with others.

 ## Features
-RecipeBook includes the following key features:
+FOODIES includes the following key features:
 - User authentication via Google
 - Add, edit, and delete recipes
 - Mark recipes as favorites